MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 In the first example, the quality of the login process is ambiguous.
 The second example describes a specific feature that makes the site sound more intesting, and suggests that the designer is a capable developer.

+*Caution:*

+* Students often use the past tense to describe each solution, eg. "Overrode Backbone's default Model#parse method to..."
+It's less exciting if it's in the past.
+Use the present tense in the third person (ie. your project itself).
+"Overrides Backbone's default Model#parse method to..."
+* Look up the proper spelling and capitalization for the technologies you mention.

 More example bullet points:
 * Achieves better performance by leveraging Cloudinary to cache different sizes of images
 * Original UI design, with sliding index items and toggle buttons that react to mouse hovers.